 Farm Forward has no ideological commitment to vegetarian or meat diets, as most organizations addressing food do.
 We are proud to have both carnivores and vegans, both ranchers and animal rights leaders, on our board.
 The future of how we eat doesn’t belong to any one vision of what it means to eat ethically.
 How the next generation will eat—even how the youth of today will eat—is wide open, more than most of us realize.
 Our choices and nothing else will shape this future.
 A world where animals are raised on pastures as a rule instead of a rarity or a move toward plant-based diets are both possible, happier futures.

 Today, however, the reality of meat is unambiguous.
 And at Farm Forward we don’t pull any punches when we face inconvenient realities: Most of the animals raised and killed for food (more than 99 percent, to be precise) come from unsustainable and cruel factory farms or, in the case of sea animals, other industrial operations.
 We are aware of no seafood producer that humanely kills fish.
 And even in the case of an animal like shrimp, where their ability to suffer is uncertain, so many other animals (sharks, birds, seahorses, turtles, and many others) are killed in the process of obtaining the shrimp that the suffering of the shrimp themselves is by no means the only consideration.
-Current methods for capturing shrimp have “bycatch” rates as high as 98 percent:5 This means that for every 2 pounds of shrimp taken to market, 98 pounds of other sea animals are dumped back, dead, into the ocean.
+Current methods for capturing shrimp have “bycatch” rates as high as 98 percent:5 This means that for every 2 pounds of shrimp taken to market, more than 50 pounds of other sea animals are dumped back, dead, into the ocean.

 Every person who adopts a vegetarian diet reduces suffering and environmental degradation and helps stretch the small supply of non-factory meat, dairy, and eggs currently available for those who choose to eat meat.
 As long as the demand for non-factory animal products exceeds the supply to this degree, it is best to avoid even these products.
 But whatever our approach to eating ethically, the important point to remember is that withdrawing our financial support from factory farming reduces the greatest barrier to humane, sustainable agriculture: the wealth and power that the factory farm industry draws from the money we funnel to it daily.